nimeshneema/William-Apple-Developer-Platform/Notes/Queries.markdown

 ---

--   For nested data stctures such as objects or dictionaries, how does the mutability work?
+-   For nested data structures such as objects or dictionaries, how does the mutability work?

 For the reference data types such as objects (an object which is an instance of a class, itself may have properties which are int or string), the properties themselves can be mutated even if the original object is assigned to a let variable.

 (I will be able to answer this question more formally and in a better way once we have discussed class types in Swift.
 There are 4 types objects can be created in Swift.
-Class, Strcut, Enum and Actors)
+Class, Struct, Enum and Actors)

 ---